Mi-Br/learn-math/README.md

-# Create main layout, navigation and challenge routs

 # Create global store of correct/incorrect answers and points

 # Consistent design and style
-    - [ ] Daisy UI
+    - [x] Daisy UI

+# Add new challenges

+# Create percent calculation challenge

+# Create fraction simplification challenge

+# It should be possible to see history of challenges, results and replay challenge

 # TODO
 - [x] Fix layout in Divisions challenge